data-futurists/damp-and-mould-standards-concept/README.md

-# Awaab’s Law data model
+# Damp and mould data model

 > **Updated:** 27 June 2025

 ## About this project

-The Awaab's Law data model allows you to record, track and respond to health and safety issues caused by damp and mould in social-rented homes.
+The damp and mould data model allows you to record, track and respond to health and safety issues caused by damp and mould in social-rented homes.

 This is a proof of concept for a data standard designed to support compliance with Awaab’s Law regulations, due to be introduced in October 2025\.